fhopeman/puresec-master/README.md

 # puresec-master

 This is the master of a microservice alarm system called puresec.
-With these several completely independent microservices I try to create a simple solution of alarm alerting.
+With these several completely independent microservices we try to create a simple solution of alarm alerting.

-- The microservices only shares code, if the code is an independent and versioned library.
+The microservices only shares code, if the code is an independent and versioned library.

-## Available Microservices
+## Microservice Ecosystem

 | Name   |  Description |
 |----------|-------------|